Click link to watch Lecrae Extended Interview on PBS. Such a great piece–had to share it.

 What does Joseph want from us?

 Have you ever felt that way?
 Have you ever asked those questions?
 Maybe like Judah and his brothers, you’re asking yourself those questions now: “Why is this happening to me?
 When will it stop?
+What does God want?
 What does Jesus want from me?”

-The answer for Judah and his brothers concerning what Joseph wants is this: Joseph wants the brothers themselves.
-He wants the brothers to give themselves to him.
+The answer for Judah and his brothers concerning what Joseph wanted was this: Joseph wanted the brothers themselves.
+He wanted the brothers to give themselves to him.
 At the end of our text we see Judah offer himself to Joseph.
 And we’ll see in chapter 45, it’s not until Judah finally offers himself to Joseph, that Joseph reveals himself to Judah, and the rest of the brothers.

 He wants you…